cyrildewit/php-maps-urls/README.md

 # PHP Google Maps URLs

-This package allows you to generate Google Maps URLs.
+This package allows you to build URLs for the [Google Maps URLs API](https://developers.google.com/maps/documentation/urls/guide).

 Here's a quick example: